 Fear not, however, because a dream of being in a relationship doesn’t necessarily mean you’re secretly in love.
 It suggests that you now have the opportunity to develop the personal quality that you associate most with them when you wake up.

 A nightmare to work with

-We often keep our capabilities concealed in case others criticise, but in a dream we proudly exhibit them, encouraging us to do so in real life.
+We often keep our capabilities concealed in case others criticize, but in a dream, we proudly exhibit them, encouraging us to do so in real life.